 Repeat the movement a few times while gradually increasing the pressure applied.
 Then, start heading down the spine in an inward manner using your thumbs.
 Move back outward and do it a couple of times.

 When done with the spine, start to stimulate the upper back muscles.
 Ask the person to turn his head on one side and return to massaging the neck.
 When done with the first side, gently turn the person’s head to the other side and apply the same stimulation.

 Then head to the lower back.
 Start with light feathery strokes for five minutes to warm it up.
 Then place your hand at the lower part of the back and push upward toward the heart.
 Begin with light strokes and gradually increase the intensity of the rubbing.
 Follow the movement from the tailbone up to the lower part of the back.
 Put your hands back down the bottom by gliding them gently along the person’s sides.

 Knead the same area with a circular motion using your palms and fingers.
 You may alternately do this along with the feathery strokes, then gradually intensify the pressure applied.
 Proceed to place your thumbs in the center of the lowest point of the back and spread your fingers to the sides.
 Push down and steadily apply the pressure as your thumbs work their way up toward the middle.
 Lightly splay your fingers down the sides and repeat the steady upward motion.

 Hands and arms

 The next part of the sequence should be the stimulation of hands and arms.
-Start with applying firm pressure on the palm using your thumbs.
+Start with applying pressure on the palm using your thumbs.
 Press onto it and move outward going to the side of the hand.